Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

 No vaccinations are required for entry to Estonia.
 Tick borne encephalitis is often reported from April through October and travellers should wear protective clothing if embarking on a nature trip and check themselves for ticks.
 Estonia's medical professionals are highly trained.
 Good health facilities can be found at the North Estonia Medical Centre and East Tallinn Central Hospital, though immediate cash payment is expected from visitors requiring care.
 There is a reciprocal health agreement with most EU countries, whose citizens are entitled to free medical and dental treatment on presentation of a European Health Insurance Card (EHIC).
 After Brexit, the Global Health Insurance Card (GHIC) replaced the European Health Insurance Card (EHIC) for UK citizens.
 The GHIC allows UK citizens access to state healthcare during visits to the EU.
 The GHIC is not valid in Norway, Iceland, Liechtenstein or Switzerland, nor is it an alternative to travel insurance.
 Medical insurance is advised for all nationalities.

-Tipping is not a common practice, but there is a growing trend to leave tips in restaurants; generally 10 percent of the bill according to level of service; some places do however include a service charge on the bill.
-Taxi drivers appreciate the spare change.
+Tipping is not a common practice but there is a growing trend to leave tips in restaurants.
+The amount is generally 10 percent of the bill according to level of service, though some places include a service charge on the bill.

 Visits to Estonia are usually trouble free, but with an increase in tourism there has also been an increase in tourist-related crime.
 There is a risk of pick-pocketing and mugging around Tallinn's Old Town, at ferry ports and major hotels.
 Tourists should be vigilant and take precautions such as avoiding unlit side streets and parks after dark.